G-graphs and special representations for binary dihedral groups in GL(2,C)

 which gives the $qG$-graph of type B. \end{proof}

 From the previous proof, we can deduce that the distribution of the $qG$-graphs of type $A$ and $B$ in the exceptional locus depend on the number of 2s in the middle of the continued fraction $\frac{2n}{a}$.
-For example, the continued fraction $[\ldots,b,2,2,2,2,2,b,\ldots]$ with $b\neq2$, gives three $qG$-graphs of type $B$. \\